 Do you ever notice the sudden presentation of small red spots all over body on your skin?
-The red spots can appear due to any kind of infection, allergy, or sometimes due to internal bleeding or rubella.
+The red little spots all over body can appear due to any kind of infection, allergy, or sometimes due to internal bleeding or rubella.

 Mostly red spots are harmless and, in rare conditions known as leukemia, can be dangerous or a sign of skin cancer.

-Itchy Red spots on the skin or non-itchy red spots can appear anytime and go away or can stay for a long time, so you need to consult a skin expert, and he will prescribe some of the medication, ointment, or anti-biotic to treat them.
+Itchy red spots all over body or non-itchy red spots can appear anytime and go away or can stay for a long time, so you need to consult a skin expert, and he will prescribe some of the medication, ointment, or anti-biotic to treat them.

-Here we are mentioning the major causes of red spots on the body that can help you to diagnose the trouble, so let’s check it closely-
+Here we are mentioning the major causes of small red dots on skin itchy that can help you to diagnose the trouble, so let’s check it closely-

 1. Skin Allergies